“Some of your most gratifying musical experiences will be those that serve the greater good.”

 Resources to Find Grants & Learn Grant Writing Skills

 The Grantsmanship Center features a free online Index of Funding Sources that supplies information about local, national, and international grantors.
-Using their interactive map, you can quickly pinpoint funders in particular regions.
+Their interactive map enables us to quickly pinpoint funders in particular regions.

-Among local funders, community foundations often support arts and education projects as well advanced study, and the Council on Foundations in the U.S. publishes a helpful online Community Foundations Locator.
+Among local funders, community foundations often support arts and education projects as well advanced study.
+The Council on Foundations in the U.S. publishes a helpful online Community Foundations Locator.

 Guidestar (now part of Candid) offers a potent tool for discovering and learning about US nonprofit organizations, especially their financial statement known as the Form 990.